 Various IT projects (word processing, presentations, spreadsheets, and using Microsoft Office or OpenOffice)

 These are just a few of the things you could learn about with webcam or face-to-face tutorials.
+Or you can go a step further and learn coding with programming courses!

 Learning about IT is also learning about how your PC or Mac works (the hardware) or learning about the software (internet browsers, office suites, and your operating system).